-RPA or Robotic Process Automation is the technology that is used to emulate human interactions as series of steps that are part of any business process while ML or Machine Learning infuse the system with the ability to analyze and learn from data (structured and unstructured) without any human intervention and explicit programming.
+RPA or Robotic Process Automation is the technology that is used to emulate human interactions as series of steps that are part of any business process while ML or Machine Learning to infuse the system with the ability to analyze and learn from data (structured and unstructured) without any human intervention and explicit programming.

-RPA enables businesses to automate workflow, back-office processes, and other highly manual activity by having the software bots interact with system applications, websites, user portal, etc. However, RPA is algorithm-driven and lacks the cognitive intelligence.
+RPA enables businesses to automate workflow, back-office processes, and other highly manual activity by having the software bots interact with system applications, websites, user portals, etc. However, RPA is algorithm-driven and lacks cognitive intelligence.
 ML does the thinking while RPA does the execution.
-ML solves this problem by synthesizing information from a large volume of data, understanding patterns and using ML models to derive useful insights.
+ML solves this problem by synthesizing information from a large volume of data, understanding patterns, and using ML models to derive useful insights.
 This intelligence is then given to the RPA which can now distinguish attributes and understand relation and logic to perform repetitive tasks better.

-AI–backed ML can read, listen and analyze data using Information extraction, image recognition, and speech recognition.
-When an RPA bot is infused with this ‘intelligence’, it can process, analyze, compare and structure data in order to draw conclusions and make smart decisions based on it.
+AI-backed ML can read, listen, and analyze data using Information extraction, image recognition, and speech recognition.
+When an RPA bot is infused with this ‘intelligence’, it can process, analyze, compare, and structure data in order to draw conclusions and make smart decisions based on it.
 This is not only useful for intelligent automation of highly manual tasks like invoice processing, form processing, interview review, medical prescription analysis, etc. but also the automation of higher-order tasks that previously relied on the perception and judgement of humans.
 For using a combo of Machine Learning and RPA effectively, a sound design strategy based on system architecture knowledge, insights into functional details, process, sub-system interfaces, interconnect logic, etc. is vital.